top of page

 Location: Tallahassee, Florida

-The Asolo Repertory Theatre and Eckerd College have partnered to provide a unique opportunity for young artists to collaborate with industry professionals and create stories that promote social change.
-Through the program, participants will develop artistic skills and inspire change by creating impactful works of art.
+The Asolo Repertory Theatre and Eckerd College have partnered to offer young artists the opportunity to collaborate with industry professionals and create stories that promote social change.
+Through the program, you will develop artistic skills and inspire change by creating works of art.

 Application Deadline: 25th July

-Eligibility: Must be a rising junior or senior in Fall and reside in St. Petersburg or nearby communities.
+Eligibility: Rising junior or senior in the fall who resides in St. Petersburg or nearby communities.

 Program Dates: Varies by program.
 Click here for the link to the session dates.